aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 patches with average JND values > 1, 2, or 3 to account for uncertainty in visual discrimination thresholds due to variation in psychophysical and ambient lighting conditions affecting the strength of between-sex plumage visual contrast [@kemp2015]⁠.
-Additionally, we modeled the number of divergent plumage patches (JND >1, 2, and 3)  within sexes and between different sympatric species under different levels of breeding range overlap (10% increments between 0-90%).
+Additionally, we modeled the number of divergent plumage patches (at the three different JND thresholds listed above) within sexes and between different sympatric species under different levels of breeding range overlap (10% increments between 0-90%).

 ## *Life History Data*